marten-seemann/base-drafts/draft-ietf-quic-transport.md

 Original Destination Connection ID:

-: The Destination Connection ID from the Initial packet that this Retry is in response to.
+: The Destination Connection ID from the Client Initial packet that this Retry is in response to.
 The length of this field is given in DCIL.

 Retry Token: